Greg4cr/LabelSearch/README.md

 * Suite Execution and Scoring - Complete
 * Metaheuristic Search - In Progress
   * Random Search - Complete
+* Assertion Generation - To Do

-Currently, we support basic label coverage.
-In the future, we plan to extend this to include hyperlabels.
+Currently, we support basic label coverage (as well as cross-test memory, due to the instrumentation).
+In the future, we plan to extend this to include all features of hyperlabels.

 Command Line Parameters
 ------------------------